manubot/manubot/README.md

                        [--timestamp] [--no-ots-cache | --ots-cache OTS_CACHE]
                        [--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]

 Update the webpage directory tree with Manubot output files.
+This command should be run from the root directory of a Manubot manuscript that follows the Rootstock layout, containing `output` and `webpage` directories.
+HTML and PDF outputs are copied to the webpage directory, which is structured as static source files for website hosting.

 optional arguments:
   -h, --help            show this help message and exit